-It's an inevitable occurrence; at some point, you'll have a bonafide need for something new in your life that you won't be able to comfortably afford without depleting your entire emergency fund.
-Whether it's a new car, new health insurance, or expenses for a new home, it often won't be enough to cut back and cross your fingers; this is where the art of “budget hacking” comes in handy.
+It's an inevitable occurrence; at some point you will need money for bills: a new car, health insurance, or expenses for a new home.
+During these times, it often won't be enough to simply cut back and cross your fingers.
+This is where the art of “budget hacking” comes in handy.

 I've successfully done budget hacking twice before.
 Once when I was twenty-seven and needed to find room in my budget for a car payment (my parental hand-me-down had died and I was in need of something reliable to get to and from work) and a second time over a year and a half later and wanted to become my own boss, but needed to shell out for health insurance.

-How to Find Money in Your Budget Every Month
+How to Find Money for Bills in Your Existing Budget Every Month

 Method #1 – Study Your Expenses and Reduce in the Biggest Areas